 Polanski’s movie The Pianist is one of the most illustrious depiction of the world war and human emotions.
 Or Woody Allen’s 1977 release Annie Hall is an aesthetical representation of romance and comedy.
 Or Picasso’s 1937 painting Guernica embodies the most powerful critique of war.
 As a result of complexity emanating due to the impact, the art has on the spectators’ emotions, and the unjustifiable actions of the artist, it becomes an intrinsic ethical dilemma.

-One of the colleagues at my university explains: “The art provokes emotions and the artist no longer is a party to those emotions.”
-As a result, supporting/appreciating art is not equivalent to encouraging/endorsing the actions of the artist.
+One of the colleagues at my university explains: “The art provokes certain emotions that the artist no longer is a party to them.”
+Therefore, supporting/appreciating art is not equivalent to encouraging/endorsing the actions of the artist.

 To put it bluntly, sales of the art directly benefit the artists.
 Watching Kevin Spacey directly benefits him.
 Reading William Goulding directly benefits him.
 Buying a DVD of a Woody Allen movie directly benefits him.
 Thus, individual artists and their art are a part of a collective whole defining our socio-economic transactions.

 Writer Roxanne Gay in her essay “Can I Enjoy the Art but Denounce the Artist?” argues that we should not overlook an artist’s sins and not separate the art from the artist.
 She writes, “We can no longer worship at the altar of creative genius while ignoring the price all too often paid for that genius.”
 As Jacob Kuppermann puts it: “By creating a culture that excuses the misdeeds of the powerful, talented or rich, we make it harder for their victims, from fellow celebrities to anonymous teenagers, to retain their dignity in society.”